pytroll/satpy/doc/source/input.rst

 Adding a new plugin
 ===================

-The interface of any reader plugin must comprise the :func:`load` function and optionally the :func:`get_lon_lat` function.
+The interface of any reader plugin must include the :func:`load` function and optionally the :func:`get_lon_lat` function.

 * :func:`load`: loads the calibrated data into the channels.